bunnyxt/lcid/README.md

 What's more, to redirect to China site, add `/cn/<problem-id>` instead (e.g. [lcid.cc/cn/1](https://lcid.cc/cn/1)).
 Interested in the brief info of the problem?
 Try `/info/<problem-id>` (e.g. [lcid.cc/info/1](https://lcid.cc/info/1)) and find more!

+More technical details introduced at [this blog](https://www.bunnyxt.com/blogs/lcid-cc-leetcode-problems-redirect-via-id/) (Chinese only).

 ## Environment

 To start LCid on your local machine, you should have `python 3.7+` installed.